Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

 In \cref{sec-day}, we recall the universal property of the Day convolution, and study its functoriality in the source and the target.

 In \cref{sec-cmon}, we recall some facts about ($p$-typical) (pre-)$m$-commutative monoids, and study their multiplicative structure.
-We observe that the $\infty$-category of $m$-commutative monoids can naturally be endowed with two symmetric monoidal structures, one coming from the mode structure and one from localizing the Day convolution, and we show that these two structures coincide.
+We observe that the $\infty$-category of $m$-commutative monoids can naturally be endowed with two symmetric monoidal structures, and we show that these two structures coincide.

 In \cref{sec-cocart}, we recall the definition of the higher cocartesian structure, and show that it satisfies certain expected properties.
 In particular, we show that tensoring a family of objects is indeed given by their colimit.